CONVENTIONS

 SECTION 2 - Descriptions of the portfolios of Officers of the IFAA Executive Committee (including general expectations) (see also the Constitution of the IFAA)

-Officers of the Executive Board are expected to meet at least once a year for an Executive Board Meeting at any place worldwide (preferentially associated with an Anatomical Meeting or Congress) and in addition to perform one or two telephone or Skype Conferences a year.
+Officers of the Executive Commitee are expected to meet at least once a year for an Executive Committee Meeting at any place worldwide (preferentially associated with an Anatomical Meeting or Congress) and in addition to perform one or two telephone or Skype Conferences a year.
 Personal participation in these meetings is mandatory and expected.
-It should be stated that the participation in the Executive Board is associated with a workload that is voluntary.
+It should be stated that the participation in the Executive Committee is associated with a workload that is voluntary.

 1. The duties of the President shall be: